 Note: PlanetTogether versions 11.39.9 and later now require a .NET Framework version 4.8.

 PlanetTogether uses TCP connections to communicate between clients, the server, data sources, and configuration programs.
-The TCP ports used by PlanetTogether is configurable for each of these connections.
+The TCP ports used by PlanetTogether are configurable for each of these connections.
 Typical data volumes include: between 10 MB to 200 MB during startup of the client, 1 MB to 5 MB between the server and the import data source during queries of the data source, and minimal network during normal operation of a client.

 The server application requires an active internet connection and access to:

 An active internet connection means continuous internet access while the instance is running.
-However, intermittent connection losses will not affect licensing.
-If the server has connection issues consult with a PlanetTogether engineer to determine any potential licensing problems.
+However, intermittent connection losses will not affect licensing if the server has connection issues; consult with a PlanetTogether engineer to determine any potential licensing problems.

 The primary data import and export source for PlanetTogether is Microsoft SQL Server.
 Version 2008 and later are supported.
 A SQL Server installation is most likely required.
 Integrations to or from other data sources can be achieved through PlanetTogether integrations that use SQL Server as a staging database.
 Data can also be imported directly from Excel files.
 For Excel import, a data adapter that matches the Excel version is required.

-PlanetTogether can also export to an xml formatted data file for custom export processes.
+PlanetTogether can also export to an XML formatted data file for custom export processes.

-Integration services and methods vary, please consult with a PlanetTogether engineer to determine the ideal setup for your environment.
+Integration services and methods vary; please consult with a PlanetTogether engineer to determine the ideal setup for your environment.